Certificate & Diploma Herbal Medicine Courses NZ

 Diploma students will be assessed in three ways

-Paul’s course material includes assignments and we will also set and assess assignments based on the videos and the reference texts.
-As the student progresses, personalised learning assignments can be given to meet the individual student’s needs to increase their knowledge or experience in certain areas.
+The course material includes assignments from the Certificate level onwards.
+As the student progresses into the Diploma level, personalised learning assignments are given to meet the individual student’s needs to increase their knowledge or experience in certain areas.

 There will be two written exams during the Diploma of Medical Herbalism.
 One in the middle of the course and one at the end.